How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 I’ve done my best to provide accurate information despite a lot of contradictions in the dozens of articles I used for research.

-I particularly enjoyed this one:
+I particularly enjoyed this compilation:

 - Wikipedia | Hummingbird